 Avoid the usual small talk as much as possible

-Shy, quiet people say this all the time: It's not they hate the idea of conversation, but they prefer to discuss deeper, more interesting topics, not yak about the weather or sports teams just for the sake of speaking.
+Shy, quiet people say this all the time: It's not they hate the idea of conversation, but they prefer to discuss deeper, more-interesting topics, not yak about the weather or sports just for the sake of speaking.
 They don't have as much patience for that kind of thing.
 When you first start speaking to them a bit of small talk may be unavoidable as you cast around for a topic they want to speak about.
 Once you hit on one, it's okay to get more in-depth.

-Don't panic if there is the odd silence while talking to them
+Don't panic if there's the odd silence while talking to them

 This article goes into more detail about how to handle awkward silences, but basically you can usually get through it if you don't make a big deal out of them, and just start a new conversation thread, or take a moment to think of the next thing you want to say.
-If the conversation was winding down anyway, or they really seem like they don't want to talk to you, you can also use them as an opportune moment to wrap things up.
+If the conversation was winding down anyway, or they really seem like they don't want to talk to you, you can also gracefully use a silent moment as a way to wrap things up.